-Whether you choose to come here for diving, snorkeling or a picnic, you’ll find that Sibuan Island is truly hard to beat as far as beauty and underwater splendor is concerned.
+Whether you choose to come here for snorkeling, diving or a picnic, you’ll find that Sibuan Island is truly hard to beat as far as beauty and underwater splendor is concerned.

 Several dive operators organize their PADI Open Water diving courses here, including Scuba Junkie and Sipadan Scuba.

-There is a small, friendly community of Bajau Laut living in Pulau Sibuan.
+There is a small, friendly community of Bajau Laut living in and around Pulau Sibuan.

-Pulau Sibuan is a triangular-shaped sand cay located in a reef that stands alone to the northwest of Bodgaya, covering an area of 15.13 hectares.
-It appears to be built entirely from the eroded remains of adjacent coral reef.
+Pulau Sibuan is a triangular-shaped sand cay located in a reef that stands alone to the northwest of Bodgaya.
+Covering an area of approximately 15.13 hectares, it appears to be built entirely from the eroded remains of adjacent coral reef.

-It has an elevation above sea level of about 1-2m.
+It has an elevation above sea level of just 1 to 2m.
 Limestone beach rock has formed in several places, particularly at the northern end of the island.